 Step 4: Top and cool.
 Use a fork to gently press the edges of the warm cookies toward the center to create a perfect circle.
 Then, add a sprinkle of extra chocolate chips on top.

-Let the chocolate chip pecan cookies completely cool on the baking sheet, and enjoy!
+Let the chocolate chip pecan cookies completely cool on a cooling rack, and enjoy!

 Expert Baking Tips

 - Make sure your butter is at room temperature.
 You should be able to press it with your finger and leave an indention.
 If you need to expedite warming it up, place the stick on a microwave-safe dish, and heat it up for 7 seconds.
 Then, flip the stick over onto its opposite side, and heat it for another 5 seconds.
 This should initiate the warming process, and your butter will be soft enough to use after it rests for another 2 - 3 minutes.